AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    The property `sling:hideChildren`= `"[linkURL,size]`" is used on the `items` node to ensure that the **linkURL** and **size** fields are hidden from the dialog.
 Removing these nodes from the poster dialog is not enough.
 The property `sling:hideResource="{Boolean}true"` on the accessibility tab is used to hide the entire tab.

-   Two click fields are added to the dialog to give authors control over the text position and color of the Title and Description.
+   Two click fields are added to the dialog box, Text Position and Text Color, to give authors control over the position of the text and color of the Title and Description.

    ![Poster - Final Dialog Structure](assets/2018-05-03_at_4_49pm.png)